gowalla-archive/chronologic/README.md

 TODO
 ----
-- maybe go back to the underscore-prefixed special event attributes, so that we can ditch the info hash?
-- rename 'subscribers' option to 'topics'?
-- child events
+- store timestamps with everything
+- also a good idea to make event-ids in timelines key names, not values, so that inserts are idempotent (then how are they sorted? prepend timestamp?)
+- speed up ruby client: persistent connections, yajl, etc
+- re-write server/connection in node
 - web UI
+- redis for real-time notifications and queuing?
+- memcached for caching responses
+- support for re-building a timeline
+- etag/if-modified-since etc

+- privacy: does a checkin get published to the spot feed even if the user is private? if I look at a spot feed, shouldn't I see my private friends?
+  - perhaps the event should have a private flag, so it can be excluded from results if there's not a subscription between the requester and the event creator
+- can this system become the basis for the PSHB feeds, the notifications system (APS and atom-based), and the real-time web notifications?
+- allow timelines to be (optionally) capped, and to remove parentless events that are no longer represented in a timeline
+- ensure adding a subscription adds events to the right timelines
+- enforce the requirement that :data values be keys
+- document how to run on heroku (is there any hosted cassandra?)
+- support retries and falling back to another node
+- recommend using the HTTP interface, or directly through Chronologic::Connection?
+- note: all updates should be idempotent (so they can handle retries. so maybe require the :key option on #event)
+- consider storing full copies of events in timelines, so that reads don't require joins (multigets)
+- document rails-specific idioms (how to config, use observers to create events)
+- document how to create a top-news feed
 - get some specs running
-- set up gem
 - document/streamline cassandra installation
-- app should keep its own stats
+- stats (?)
-- redis for real-time notifications?
-- recommend using the HTTP interface, or directly through Chronologic::Connection?
 - enqueue fanout? or will it be fast enough? what if cassandra is temporarily down?
   - even though writes are fast, maybe they should still be triggered by a queue, so that we can group together notifications, publishing, etc., and pause cassandra sometimes.
-- this system won't help scale the checkins, itemevents, etc tables. but it should help us read from them less.
-- store pins, highlights, etc
-- etag/if-modified-since etc?
-- can this system become the basis for the PSHB feeds, the notifications system (APS and atom-based), and the real-time web notifications?
-- how do we tell the system that some timelines should be capped, and some should be infinite?
-- handle deletes/changes/attachments (comments, photos, etc)
-- adding a subscription adds events to the right timelines
-- store copies of user names, user images, spot names, etc.? if not, we're hitting the main db to get it. if so, how do we keep everything consistent?
-- store its own copy of the social graph, or rely on an external one?
-- allow following spots and chains someday
-- event clustering? (so your friends-feed can't be overrun by one hyper checker-inner)
+- event clustering? (so your friends-feed can't be overrun by one hyper checker-inner). probably out of scope.
-- privacy: does a checkin get published to the spot feed even if the user is private? if I look at a spot feed, shouldn't I see my private friends?
-- system should be responsible for notifications, and the real-time aspect, too.
 - when/why should key be UUIDs?
-- suppose we want to cap each timeline to 1000 or so -- how? maybe we don't cap user-feeds, but we do cap friends-feeds, spots, areas, etc.
-- how do we rebuild a timeline completely?
-- how do we delete a...
-  - ...friendship: scan through the user's followers' friends-feeds and delete any TimelineEvents for the user (!)
-  - ...user: scan/delete timeline events from user's followers friends-feeds, user's feed, all spots (!), all trips, etc.... eesh.
-    - or, just delete the user and all their TimelineEvents, and deal with the orphaned pointers on read
-  - ...spot
-  - ...checkin
-  - ...trip
+- set up gem
-  - ...highlight (aka re-placed highlight)
-  - deleting an event deletes it and removes it from all its timelines
-  - deleting a subscription removes all events from the right timelines
-  - would deleting stuff get easier if we used predictable keys?
-  - event should keep track of which timelines it's added to, for easy deleting later?
+- consider that testing for key existence is very fast